SCIENCE

 of Manuka.
 MGO is very accurate and can be directly measured by HPLC,

-Unlike NPA and the old "agar" plate assay method
+Unlike NPA and the old "agar" plate assay method what's wrong with it

 over a hundred years and is prone to errors.
 Leptospermum flowers and the bioactive MGO fraction contained in Manuka flower nectar are the key driving force behind the antibacterial effect of Manuka honey.